HaroldF415/module-002-assessment-prep/README.md

 WARNING!
 I HAVE ONLY MANAGED TO GET UP TO 03-forEach.js
 THE REST OF THE FILES WILL HAVE TO WAIT AFTER I FINISH WORKING!
 FORK AND CLONE THIS REPO work on it as you like.
 I'll prolly finish by Friday night.
 If you wanna see me finish this up.
 Join me on Discord.
-I stream there nightly.
-Alone. </3
+I stream there nightly....sometimes.....maybe?